 This has become a debate topic because it is not accepted by everyone.
 Some people in the favor of PAS by believing the fundamental principle of autonomy.
 They say that each person has right to select what is good for them and their life.
 In case of a patient, they also have right to choose whether they want to live or end their life.
 A supporter of PAS believe that nobody should live with terminal suffering and physician is not success to improve the condition of the patient then assisting in death is acceptable.
-Some people who are against PAS say that physician's job description does not have any right to decide the fate of the patient even consent of the patient is given.
-They think that killing the patient is fundamentally wrong.
+Some people who are against PAS say that physician's job description does not have any right to select the destiny of the patient even consent of the patient is given.
+They think that slaying the life of the patient is fundamentally unethical.
 According to them, euthanasia act is murder Ethical theories in which many physician and people fit their thoughts about this matter.
 Ethical theories are very helpful to give the shape to the morality of a person and their behavior and actions.